Sophist-UK/Cura-PostProcessingScripts/README.md

 Without either enhancement, as expected there was a lot of stuttering, and the resulting oozing created many significant surface imperfection "zits".

-Running just the gCodePerSec script, the printer ran at the Minmum Speed setting of 10mm/s almost full time.
+Running just the gCodePerSec script, the printer ran at the Minimum Speed setting of 10mm/s almost the whole time.
 The surface quality was significantly better, but still not as good as it could have been, but the print time was greatly extended.

 With Max Resolution (1mm) / Max Deviation (0.05mm), but without gCodePerSec, the print was both fast and high quality.